robruenes/mlearned/README.md

 $ python scrape_learned_league.py
 ```

-This will produce one folder for each scraped player in the directory `data/{name}`
+This will produce one folder for each scraped player in the directory `data/{name}`, along with
+files containing the question categories for each season in `data/seasons`.

+By default, the script will check for the existence of output files before scraping duplicate
+data.
+To bypass this option and do a full scrape, you can pass the `-s` or `--skip_check_files` flags.

 # Generating the training set